Crossing drill: Shooting and defending crosses

 • Soon after shooting, Player 2 must run to the goal area (the small area inside the penalty box).

-• Once Player 2 reaches the small goal, they may choose to stay close to the goal line to deflect shots or try to run back closer to the next shooting player to attempt blocking the cross or make their shot more difficult.
+• Once Player 2 reaches the small goal, they may choose to stay close to the goal line to deflect shots or run back closer to the next shooting player to attempt blocking the cross or make their shot more difficult.

-• While Player 2 is running to goal, Player 1 runs to the position Player 2 left.
+• While Player 2 is running to the goal, Player 1 runs to the position Player 2 left.
 At the same time, player 5 runs towards the station Player 1 has left.

 • Once Player 2 is on goal, Player 3 crosses the ball to Player 4.

-• After attempting to block Player 4’s shot, Player 2 will pick up the ball and run outside the field to the station that Player 6 will leave empty.
+• After attempting to block Player 4’s shot, Player 2 will pick up the ball and run outside the field to the station Player 6 will leave empty.

 • Continue moving players from station to station.